-Openings and Ventilation
+How to Manage Roof Openings and Ventilation

 There is a sweet spot that homeowners need to hit when it comes to their roof.
 Too much ventilation and it will start to invite in insects and small animals.
 Too little ventilation and it can cause water to become trapped inside the interior of the home, leading to mildew or even mold.
 If an ember happens to land on a roof with poor ventilation, it can rapidly fan the flames.
 Soffit attaches to the eaves of the roof and serves to reinforce the stability of the roof with either cement or steel.
 But despite its hardy construction, soffit won't last forever.
 If a homeowner sees signs of major wear and year, they'll need to have it replaced as soon as possible to balance the ventilation of their home.